Mikele11/React-lerning/README.md

 <a name="inline"></a>Inline style - This is a description of the styles inside the component

 <a name="conditional"></a>Conditional render - conditional rendering in the react works like you do in javascript.
 Here you need the boolean values and unary operator **?**

+#### 27.09.2018 — react-complete-guide

+<a name="pseudo selector"></a>Pseudo selector - Pseudo selectors are an alternative to selectors in the radium module.
+We declare the global component and then work with the pseudo selectors of this component

 ## Questions